Operations

 Cold email response rate by persona: which ICP segments respond best

-Run A/B tests on opening lines, subject lines, and CTAs.
-Small improvements compound significantly at scale.
+Run A/B tests on opening lines and subject lines.
+Small improvements compound at scale.

 Related reading: